Federated Search v2

 Current Limitations of Federated Search v2

-Support for v2 federated Datasets is expanding gradually.
+Support for v2 Datasets on Amazon S3, Azure Blob Storage, and Cribl Lake is expanding gradually.
 Read on to see the current status.

 If you configure a v2 Datatype with the following options, you won’t be able to apply that Datatype to federated Datasets: